bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 47°
-- Mostly Cloudy
+- Overcast
 - 96% humidity
 - 7 mph wind
-- 83% cloud cover
+- 99% cloud cover
 - 55 AQI 🟨
-- 0.24 inches of rain expected in the next 48 hours
+- 0.33 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>